Today's Articles

 *The city of New Orleans was founded on this date in 1718, and we celebrate their Tremé neighborhood on this date in 1775.

 Faubourg Tremé was the oldest Black neighborhood in New Orleans, Louisiana.
-Located north of the French Quarter in New Orleans, it was home to the first civil rights movement, the first Black daily newspaper L'Union, Black businesses, and more.
+Located north of the French Quarter, it was home to the first civil rights movement, the first Black daily newspaper, L'Union, Black businesses, and more.

 Other landmarks include Congo Square and Saint Augustine Church.
-The neighborhood is often left out of history books despite its very rich and important history.
+Despite its rich and important history, the neighborhood is often left out of history books.

 New Poem Each Day